Bitmex Launches Chinese New Year Competition: Win A 188,888 USDT Prize Pool

 Traders can compete for the highest trading volume, PnL, or ROI%, with each trader eligible to win rewards across all three leaderboards.

-Bottom traders will also stand to benefit, with a 1,000 USDT bonus available to the bottom 5 traders with the highest loss in PnL.
+Bottom traders will also stand to benefit, with an opportunity for a 1,000 USDT bonus available to the bottom 5 traders with the highest loss in PnL.

 To participate in the Slither to Success Trading Competition, new customers must be fully verified on BitMEX.
-For full details and registration, visit here .
+For full details and registration, users can visit here .

 About BitMEX